arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Lesson-1-What-is-Data-Architecture/ReadMe.md

 **A foundation in systems development.** Data architects must understand the system development life cycle, **project management approaches**, and requirements, design, and test techniques.

-**Data modeling and design.** This is the core skill of the data architect and the most requested skill in data architect job descriptions, according to Lambert, who notes that this often includes SQL development and database administration.
+**Data modeling and design.**

-**Established and emerging data technologies.** Data architects need to understand established data management and reporting technologies, and have some knowledge of columnar and NoSQL databases, predictive analytics, data visualization, and unstructured data.
+**understand established and emerging data technologies.** - areas - columnar and NoSQL databases, predictive analytics, data visualization, and unstructured data.

 **Communication and political savvy.** Data architects need people skills.
 They must be articulate, persuasive, and good salespeople, Lambert says, and they must conceive and portray the big data picture to others